IvyHan1/portflio/README.md

-# This is a Personal portflio project
+# This is a Personal portfolio project

-Create a simple portflio project with HTML, CSS and Javascript.
+Create a simple portfolio project with HTML, CSS and Javascript.

 More personal projects will be added later.